datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 flew out to Australia to teach at our event in Melbourne and another in Sydney (the first ever bootcamps outside of North America and Europe).
-I trained up as an instructor soon after, and from 2014-2017 I hosted Software Carpentry workshops alongside the AMOS Conference, as well as other ad hoc workshops in various meteorology and oceanography departments.
+I trained up as an instructor soon after, and from 2014-2017 I hosted Software Carpentry workshops alongside the AMOS conference, as well as other ad hoc workshops in various meteorology and oceanography departments.

 While these workshops were very popular and well received